Goddy/WebShop/README.md

 WebShop
 =======
-A simple webshop as per demeonstration of our knowledge of the ASP.NET framework.
+A simple webshop as per demonstration of our knowledge of the ASP.NET framework.